auth0/Lock.Android/README.md

 </activity>
 ```

-Additionally, if you're going to use WebView instead of Browser when authenticating with a Social Provider, you need to declare the WebAuthActivity inside the `application` tag:
+Additionally, if you're going to use WebView instead of Browser when authenticating with a Social Provider you need to declare the `WebAuthActivity` inside the `application` tag:

 ```xml
 <activity